wiggitywhitney/mcp-commit-story/scripts/mcp-commit-story-prd.md

 - Export to various formats (PDF, HTML)

 ### Hyperlinked Commit Hashes in Journal Entries
-- In the "Behind the Commit" section, if a remote repository is detected, the commit hash must be hyperlinked to the commit page on the remote (e.g., GitHub, GitLab).
+- In the "Commit Metadata" section, if a remote repository is detected, the commit hash must be hyperlinked to the commit page on the remote (e.g., GitHub, GitLab).
 - The system should support at least GitHub and GitLab, and fall back to plain text if no supported remote is found.
 - Example:
   - Commit hash: [`cda9ef2`](https://github.com/your-org/your-repo/commit/cda9ef2)